Patella Tendinopathy ( Jumper’s Knee )

 Is your knee pain stopping you from performing at your peak?
 Are you worried you’ll never get rid of it and you’ll eventually have to give up exercise forever?
-Research shows that physiotherapy is proven to be an effective way of treating Patella Tendinopathy.

 See an expert at Spine & Sports Physiotherapy now to get back to performing at your best and free of pain or injury!!!